BeneathTheInk/uninvisible/README.md

 ## What it Does

 UnInVisible creates a slick and beautiful image viewing experience.
-This is done by adding a smooth fade to and from full screen with a floaty scroll led by the mouse.
+This is done by adding a smooth fade to and from full screen with a floaty scroll while viewing.

 ## Quick Start